-Graphical models, which describe the conditional dependence relationships among random variables, have been widely applied in genomics and proteomics to infer various types of networks, including co-expression, gene regulatory, and protein interaction networks (Friedman, 2004; Dobra et al., 2004; Mukherjee and Speed, 2008; Stingo et al., 2010; Telesca et al., 2012).
-Here we address the problem of inferring multiple undirected networks in situations where some networks may be unrelated, while others may have a similar structure.
+Graphical models, which describe the conditional dependence relationships among random variables, have been widely applied in genomics and proteomics to infer various types of networks, including co-expression, gene regulatory, and protein interaction networks (Dobra et al. 2004; Friedman 2004; Mukherjee and Speed 2008; Stingo et al. 2010; Telesca et al. 2012).
+Here, we address the problem of inferring multiple undirected networks in situations where some networks may be unrelated, while others may have a similar structure.
 This problem relates to applications where we observe data collected under various conditions.
 In such situations, using the pooled data as the basis for inference of a single network may lead to the identification of spurious relationships, while performing inference separately for each group effectively reduces the sample size.
 Instead, we propose a joint inference method that infers a separate graphical model for each group but allows for shared structures, when supported by the data.
 Our approach not only allows estimation of a graphical model for each sample group, but also provides insights on how strongly the graph structures for any two sample groups are related.

 Some approaches for inferring graphical models for two or more sample groups have been proposed in recent years.
-Guo et al. (2011) extend the graphical lasso to multiple undirected graphs by expressing the elements of the precision matrix for each group as a product of common and group-specific factors.
-In their optimization criterion, they incorporate an l_1 penalty on the common factors, to create a sparse shared structure, and a second l_1 penalty on the group-specific factors, to allow edges included in the shared structure to be set to zero for specific groups.
-Danaher et al. (2013) propose a more general framework that uses convex penalties and explore in detail the properties of two specific penalty structures: the fused graphical lasso, which encourages both shared structure and shared edge values, and the group graphical lasso, which results in shared graph structures but not shared edge values.
-As for Bayesian approaches, Yajima et al. (2012) propose a Bayesian method to estimate Gaussian directed graphs for related samples.
-Focusing mainly on the case of two sample groups, the authors treat one group as the baseline and express the strength of association between two variables in the differential group as the sum of the strength in the baseline group plus a differential parameter.
+Guo et al. (2011) extended the graphical lasso to multiple undirected graphs by expressing the elements of the precision matrix for each group as a product of common and group-specific factors.
+In their optimization criterion, they incorporated an $\ell_1$ penalty on the common factors, to create a sparse-shared structure, and a second $\ell_1$ penalty on the group-specific factors, to allow edges included in the shared structure to be set to zero for specific groups.
+Danaher, Wang, and Witten (2014) proposed a more general framework that uses convex penalties and explored in detail the properties of two specific penalty structures: the fused graphical lasso, which encourages both shared structure and shared edge values, and the group graphical lasso, which results in shared graph structures but not shared edge values.
+As for Bayesian approaches, Yajima et al. (2012) proposed a Bayesian method to estimate Gaussian-directed graphs for related samples.
+Focusing mainly on the case of two sample groups, the authors treated one group as the baseline and expressed the strength of association between two variables in the differential group as the sum of the strength in the baseline group plus a differential parameter.

-In this paper, we formulate an alternative Bayesian approach to the problem of multiple network inference.
-We link estimation of the graph structures via a Markov random field (MRF) prior which encourages common structures.
+In this article, we formulate an alternative Bayesian approach to the problem of multiple network inference.
+We link estimation of the graph structures via a Markov random field (MRF) prior, which encourages common structures.
 This prior favors the inclusion of an edge in the graph for a particular group if the same edge is included in the graphs of related sample groups.
 Unlike the approaches mentioned above, we do not assume that all subgroups are related.
-Instead, we learn which sample groups have a shared graph structure by placing a spike-and-slab prior on parameters that measure network relatedness.
+Instead, we learn which sample groups have a shared graph structure by placing a spikeand-slab prior on parameters that measure network relatedness.
 The posterior probabilities of inclusion for these parameters summarize the networks' similarity.
 This formulation allows us to share information between sample groups only when appropriate.
 Our framework also allows for the incorporation of relevant prior knowledge through an edge-specific informative prior.
-This approach enables borrowing of strength across related sample groups and can encourage similarity to an established network.
-Through simulations, we demonstrate the utility of our method in summarizing relative network similarity and compare its performance against related methods.
-We find improved accuracy of network estimation, particularly when the sample sizes within each subgroup are moderate.
-We also illustrate the application of our model to infer protein networks for various cancer subtypes and under different experimental conditions.
-In such applications, a measure of network similarity helps determine if treatments that are successful for one subtype are likely to be effective in another, while the differential edges between networks highlight potential targets for treatments specific to each group.
+This approach enables borrowing of strength across related